 While it is possible to visit Wynwood for free - which makes it a great contemporary art destination, even when you are traveling on a budget - you will need to buy a ticket to visit Wynwood Walls.

-2021 is in fact the year that has changed everything: the free venue now requires an entrance fee.
+2021 is the year that has changed everything: the free venue now requires an entrance fee.
 Profits will be used to hire more artists, so the colorful murals will be changed 2-3 times per year.

 U Street Neighborhood, Washington DC